Small Business Taxes & ManagementTM--Copyright 2015, A/N Group, Inc.

 Make $9,000 a month at home with your computer!
 Stuff envelopes and make $50 an hour!
 Make thousands a month in real estate!
-If these schemes really worked, they'd be no need to advertise them.
+If these schemes really worked, they'd be virtually no need to advertise them.
 In many cases the worst that can happen is you're out your investment.
 Maybe a small price to pay for the lesson if it's only $100.
 (Consider what some investors learned in the last few years.)
 These get-rich-quick schemes do work--but the promoter is the one getting rich, not you.
 Get good advice before committing to any business venture.
 The more it's advertised, the more important it is to get advice.

 But many of these schemes sweeten the deal by claiming you can take significant tax deductions for personal living expenses.
-(In some cases, the tax deductions are the only benefit.)
+(In more than a few cases, the tax deductions are the only benefit.)
 Do so and you're getting the IRS involved and that can quickly become expensive.
-Here are some pointers from the IRS:
+Here are some pointers:

 The discussion below includes some benefits advertised in work-from-home schemes and the tax reality.

 Travel and entertainment.
 Scams frequently suggest that you can deduct travel, meals and entertainment expenses under the guise that everyone is a potential customer or client.
 Keep in mind that strict recordkeeping rules apply to travel and entertainment.
 In addition to time, date, amount, etc. you must show the business relationship and the business discussed.
 Just listing "potential customer" on a bunch of receipts isn't good enough.
 Taking friends and relatives to dinner isn't deductible unless you can show a valid business purpose.
 On the other hand, you can make a trip partially deductible.
 While the primary reason of the trip has to be business, side trips are allowed (but not deductible).
 For example, you drive from New York to Vermont to visit a customer.
 You spend 4 days working at his factory.
 On the weekend you see your grandmother 30 miles away.
 The trip to and from Vermont is deductible as are your meals and lodging for the 4 days.
 The trip to and from your grandmother's house and meals or other expenses related to the side trip aren't.
 And you can't deduct the expenses of taking your spouse with you on a trip unless there's a valid business purpose and she actually works for the business.

 Payments to family members.
 Deducting payments to family members for routine household tasks that are not ordinary and necessary to the operation of the business, such as taking out the trash, mowing the lawn, washing the car, answering the telephone, etc. Also payments to family members that are excessive in relation to the services performed.
 While you can deduct payments for work performed related to your business, be sure you can demonstrate the payments were for actual work.
 The younger or more inexperienced the individual, the more documentation you should have.
 Keep in mind that the individual is likely to be an employee and not an independent contractor.
 That means you have to withhold federal and state income taxes, FICA, etc. and pay unemployment, file W-2s, etc. Failure to do so can result in a loss of the deduction along with penalties.